fivequarters/fusebit.io/src/_blog/_posts/api-metering-analytics-for-express.md

 }));
 ```

-See [@fusebit/apimeter](https://github.com/fusebit/apimeter) for an explanation of the various options you can pass to the middleware.
+See [@fusebit/apimeter](https://github.com/fusebit/apimeter) to explain the various options you can pass to the middleware.

 And that’s it!
 Once you run your app and HTTP API calls start coming in, metering data will be captured in the BigQuery table nearly instantaneously.
 You can run arbitrary SQL queries against it using the Google Cloud Console for BigQuery: